Igor Domsac & Sarah Russo | June 28, 2024

 It is crucial to implement risk reduction strategies to minimize harm when taking opium or products derived from the plant.
 [90] Key measures include finding the minimal effective dose and avoiding prolonged interaction to prevent developing dependency.
 [91] Recognizing early signs of opioid use disorder is also vital for timely intervention.
 [92] In the event of an overdose, immediate action with opioid antagonists such as naloxone is essential.
 Naloxone can effectively reverse the effects of an overdose and is a critical tool in emergency response.
 [93]

-Additionally, it is crucial to avoid combining opioids with central nervous system depressants like alcohol or benzodiazepines.
+Additionally, it is indispensable to avoid combining opioids with central nervous system depressants like alcohol or benzodiazepines.
 This can significantly heighten the risk of a potentially fatal overdose.
 [94] Ensure you do not take opioids in isolation—always inform someone about it.

 For those who take unregulated opioids, it is advisable to test a small quantity first to gauge their potency and reduce the risk of overdose.
 Refrain from driving or operating any machinery after taking opioids to ensure safety.
 [95] To further reduce the risks associated with opium use, individuals can utilize safe consumption spaces where medical supervision is available.
 [96] Access to clean equipment is essential to prevent infections and other health complications.
 [97]